Sister city: Political significance

 The twinning of towns and cities is sometimes done for political purposes.
 The Hungarian city Gyöngyös was twinned with the Azerbaijani city of Shusha in 2013, signing the twinning agreement with representatives from the Azerbaijani government; Hungary recognised Shusha as de jure part of Azerbaijan, even though it was controlled at the time and until 2020 by the military forces of Armenia and the unrecognised Republic of Artsakh.
 An attempt was made in 2003 by Preston city councillors in England to twin with the Palestinian town of Nablus in the name of solidarity.
 Turkey bans partnerships with any city in a country that recognizes the Armenian genocide.
 As a result, when Bulgaria recognized the genocide in 2016, some twin agreements such as Edirne–Haskovo were terminated by Turkey.

 China manages sister city relationships through the Chinese People's Association for Friendship with Foreign Countries (CPAFFC).
-In April 2019, CPAFFC president Li Xiaolin said, “Friendship city relations have become one of the important channels to implement the Belt and Road Initiative.”
+In April 2019, CPAFFC president Li Xiaolin said: "Friendship city relations have become one of the important channels to implement the Belt and Road Initiative."
 In January 2020, Shanghai canceled its sister city relationship with Prague after Prague's mayor signed a sister city relationship with Taipei.

-In November 2020, U.S. senator Marsha Blackburn introduced legislation, the Sister City Transparency Act, to provide federal oversight to mitigate risks of sister city agreements being used for political influence campaigns.
+In November 2020, US senator Marsha Blackburn introduced legislation, the Sister City Transparency Act, to provide federal oversight to mitigate risks of sister city agreements being used for political influence campaigns.
 In 2024, Indiana banned localities from entering into sister city agreements with six "foreign adversary" countries.
 In August 2025, Texas governor Greg Abbott signed a law prohibiting sister city agreements with countries designated foreign adversaries.